The Clear Edge

 Your content engine is running.
 Now it compounds.

-These five tools form your content marketing infrastructure.
-Each template addresses a specific execution bottleneck.
+These five tools make up your content marketing infrastructure, and each template removes a specific execution bottleneck.

 Use this to eliminate platforms where your audience doesn’t exist or where you can’t maintain consistency.